Ilgar Gurbanov

-Ilgar Gurbanov (İlqar Qurbanov; born 25 April 1986 in Baku, Soviet Union) is an Azerbaijani football player who last played for Sumgayit FK in the Azerbaijan Premier League.
+Ilgar Gurbanov (İlqar Qurbanov; born 25 April 1986) is an Azerbaijani football player who last played for Sumgayit FK in the Azerbaijan Premier League.

 Career

 Club

 Gurbanov started his career with Fenerbahçe PAF in 2000.
 In 2006, he transferred to FK Khazar Lankaran in his native country.
 On 7 August 2007, he signed a 3-year contract with Sivasspor.
 His contract will expire on 30 May 2010.
 In 2010 Gurbanov will play for the Turkish second division club Mersin İdmanyurdu.

 On 31 May 2017, Gabala FK announced the signing of Gurbanov on a two-year contract.

 On 20 August 2019, Gurbanov signed a one-year contract with Sumgayit FK.

 International

 When he was playing for Fenerbahçe PAF, he started to play for Turkey national youth teams.
 His debut for Turkey U15 against Greece was on 17 June 2001.
 He played 7 times for Turkey U15, 2 times for Turkey U16 and 4 times for Turkey U17 team.

 He called for Azerbaijan and chose to play for them.
 On 28 April 2004 he debuted with Azerbaijan senior team against Kazakhstan.
 Gurbanov also holds a Turkish passport.